CandasKat/Password-Manager/README.md

 - The program stores and recalls the password in the bin file in the crypt.

-- TYou can also try the French and Turkish versions from the Branch section...
+- You can also try the French and Turkish versions from the Branch section...

 - Introductory section and some additional features will be added later